rosneru/DuckChase/README.md

 ## C++-game in *src* directory
-The Duckchase C++ game in directory *src* uses RAII and for that exceptions are used heavily.
+The Duckchase C++ game in directory *src* uses RAII and for that exceptions are enabled and used heavily.
 While this should (in gcc 6.5) have [no run time overhead](http://eab.abime.net/showthread.php?p=1393192#post1394112) it has two disadvantages to be noticed:

-- Enabling exceptions and using RAII blow the binary size from 50k to 150k.
+- Enabling exceptions and using RAII blew the binary size from 50k to 150k.

 - Binary needs a full 32 bit processor to run. **Not working on 68000 anymore**.